-- 1. If, after the issuance of a gaming license, the Tribe receives from the National Indian Gaming Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under subsection D. above, the Tribe shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation. - 2.
-The Tribe shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license.

-3. After a revocation hearing, the Tribe shall decide

-to revoke or , reinstate a gaming lice .
+- 1. If, after the issuance of a gaming license, the Tribe receives from the National Indian Gaming Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under Subsection D above, the Tribe shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation. - 2.
+The Tribe shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license. - 3.
+After a revocation hearing, the Tribe shall decide to revoke or to reinstate a gaming license.
 The Tribe shall notify the National Indian Gaming Commission of its decision.

-43.908 License Locations
+VIII.
+License Locations

-The Tribe shall issue a separate license to each place, facility, or location on Indian lands where class II and/or III gaming is conducted under this ordinance.
+The Tribe shall issue a separate license to each place, facility, or location on Indian lands where Class II gaming is conducted under this Ordinance.

-43.909 Repeal
+IX.
+Repeal